 First things first, it’s important to understand the difference between late and missed payments:

-- Late payment - when you make a payment after its due date, usually 30 days late or more
+- Late payment - when a payment is made after the due date shown on a statement

 Both of these can have a negative impact on your credit score.